Teddy Riley: Career

-In an August 2010, co-executor of the Michael Jackson estate, John Branca, confirmed that a posthumous album of Michael Jackson would be released, containing work done in the previous five years with producers Neff-U, Christopher "Tricky" Stewart and Riley, as well as work written and produced solely by Jackson himself.
+In August 2010, co-executor of the Michael Jackson estate, John Branca, confirmed that a posthumous album from Jackson would be released, containing work done in the previous five years with producers Theron "Neff-U" Feemster, Christopher "Tricky" Stewart, and Riley, as well as work written and produced solely by Jackson himself.
 The album Michael was released on December 14, 2010, in the United States.
 After the release, several people questioned some of the music Riley produced for the project.
 Riley insisted all of the songs were sung by Jackson and claimed that vocal artifacts were added from overprocessing Jackson's voice.
-However, Riley made comments in an interview with Dan Dodds (aka Soul Jones) in which he stated that there were some elements of his voice in the music.
-"They may use some elements from me, put together ideas but I haven't been working on the new album" Riley is reported to have said.
+However, Riley made comments in an interview with Dan Dodds (also known as Soul Jones) in which he stated that there were some elements of his voice in the music.
+Riley is reported to have said, "They may use some elements from me, put together ideas but I haven't been working on the new album."

 Recently, Riley has stepped into the Korean music market.
-Riley worked with singer/rapper Jay Park on an English track titled "Demon", which was originally meant for Michael Jackson.
-Riley produced a mini album for the Korean girl group Rania.
+Riley worked with rapper Jay Park on an English track titled "Demon", which was originally meant for Michael Jackson.
+Riley produced a mini-album for the girl group Rania.

-Riley is one of the producers part of the production team QDT, with DJ Quik and Snoop Dogg.
-He produced the tracks "Believe" and "Flow" for the Twenty album of the R&B group Boyz II Men.
+He produced the tracks "Believe" and "Flow" by the R&B group Boyz II Men for the album Twenty.
 He has also produced Korean girl group Girls' Generation's single "The Boys" for the group's first international release.
-He has also produced songs for Girls' Generation's labelmates SHINee and EXO.
-He worked with Shinee on "Beautiful", "Shine", and "Dangerous" from their two part third Korean studio album.
-Riley also produced the songs "MILK" and "All Night" for f(x)'s third studio album Red Light and the song "What Is Love" for Exo.
+He has also produced songs for Girls' Generation's labelmates Shinee and Exo.
+He worked with Shinee on "Beautiful", "Shine", and "Dangerous" from their two-part third studio album The Misconceptions of Us.
+Riley also produced the songs "Milk" and "All Night" for f(x)'s third studio album Red Light and the song "What Is Love" for Exo.

+Personal life

+As of 2025, Riley has nine children.